mixu/cssbook/input/4-flexbox.md

 > An absolutely-positioned child of a flex container does not participate in flex layout.
 However, it does participate in the reordering step (see order), which has an effect in their painting order. [source](http://www.w3.org/TR/css3-flexbox/#abspos-items)

-What does it mean for a in-flow child to become a flex item?
+What does it mean for an in-flow child to become a flex item?

 > The `display` value of a flex item is blockified: if the specified display of an in-flow child of an element generating a flex container is an inline-level value, it computes to its block-level equivalent.
 >